|What is Lightning?||The Dangers of Lightning||Lightning Safety||Lightning Data||Further Reading|

 - Lightning Climatology References

-- Ready.gov Kids Pages - Know the Facts - Emergencies can be scary, but the more you know about them, the better you can deal with what comes your way!
+- Ready.gov Kids Pages -Ready Kids! - Emergencies can be scary, but the more you know about them, the better you can deal with what comes your way!
 This Ready.gov section also has games plus info geared toward parents and educators.